nedergaard/Solder-Plate/README.md

+🚀 This is a fork of [arwidcool/Solder-Plate](https://github.com/arwidcool/Solder-Plate).
+Please contribute to the original repository instead of this one.

+---

 # Solder Plate Controller with Detachable Hotplate

 This repository contains the source code and design files for a Solder Plate Controller and detachable hotplate.
 The processor used is the ATmega4809 and is based on the work of DerSpatz. https://github.com/DerSpatz/PCB-reflow-solder-heat-plate